Season 2025

 What is Terpsicorps?

-A group of diversely exceptional professional dance artists from across the US and beyond, converging in NC every summer to bring highly entertaining and strikingly thought provoking works of contemporary ballet dance theater to the communities of Asheville and Winston-Salem.
+Terpsicorps Theatre of Dance is a professional contemporary ballet company that brings together exceptional artists from across the U.S. and beyond.
+Every summer, we converge in North Carolina to present thought-provoking and entertaining works of dance theater to the communities of Asheville and Winston-Salem.

 Moving Forward Post-Helene